-On February 20, 2023, we announced that our Board of Directors (our "Board") authorized a new share repurchase program (the "2023 Repurchase Program") under which we are authorized to repurchase up to \$200 million issued and outstanding shares of our common stock.
+During the nine-month period ended September 30, 2023, we repurchased a total of 1,584,045 shares of our common stock for approximately \$12.0 million or an average of \$7.57 per share pursuant to a share repurchase program (the "2023 Repurchase Program") authorized by our Board of Directors (our "Board") in February 2023.
+Under the 2023 Repurchase Program, we are authorized to repurchase up to \$200 million issued and outstanding shares of our common stock.
 Concurrent with the authorization of the 2023 Repurchase Program, our Board revoked the prior authorization to repurchase shares of our common stock in an amount equal to any equity issued to our employees, officers and directors under our share-based compensation plans, including share-based awards under our existing long-term incentive plans and shares issued to our employees under our Employee Stock Purchase Plan (Note 11).

 The 2023 Repurchase Program has no set expiration date.
-Repurchases under the 2023 Repurchase Program are expected to be made through open market purchases in compliance with Rule 10b-18 under the Exchange Act, privately negotiated transactions or plans, instructions or contracts established under Rule 10b5-1 under the Exchange Act.
+Repurchases under the 2023 Repurchase Program have been made through open market purchases in compliance with Rule 10b-18 under the Exchange Act, but may also be made through privately negotiated transactions or plans, instructions or contracts established under Rule 10b5-1 under the Exchange Act.
 The manner, timing and amount of any purchase will be determined by management based on an evaluation of market conditions, stock price, liquidity and other factors.
 The 2023 Repurchase Program does not obligate us to acquire any particular amount of common stock and may be modified or superseded at any time at our discretion.
 The purchase of shares by us under the 2023 Repurchase Program is at our discretion and subject to prevailing financial and market conditions.
 Any repurchased shares are expected to be cancelled.
-During the six-month period ended June 30, 2023, we repurchased a total of 1,410,000 shares of our common stock for approximately \$10.1 million or an average of \$7.13 per share pursuant to the 2023 Repurchase Program.